merge-api/merge-sdk-kotlin/docs/ats/ApplicationsApi.md

 val creditedToId : kotlin.String = creditedToId_example // kotlin.String | If provided, will only return applications credited to this user.
 val currentStageId : kotlin.String = currentStageId_example // kotlin.String | If provided, will only return applications at this interview stage.
 val cursor : kotlin.String = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw // kotlin.String | The pagination cursor value.
-val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val jobId : kotlin.String = jobId_example // kotlin.String | If provided, will only return applications for this job.
+val expand : kotlin.String = candidate,job,credited_to,current_stage,reject_reason // kotlin.String | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val jobId : kotlin.String = jobId_example // kotlin.String | If provided, will only return applications for this job.